 We like to think we have a bold vision for online learning and training, not just a learning management system.
 Despite the surge in online learning during the last few years a lot of systems have been unable to offer what enterprises really want.

-We think differently because our whole platform is ultimately designed for the end user.
-Schoox is a full ecosystem of different levels of user but we always try to focus on the employee.
-We have the experience of over 1.5 million users on the platform and we think it’s optimised to deliver for both big and small enterprises.
+We think differently because our whole platform is ultimately designed for the end-user.
+Schoox is a full ecosystem of different levels of users but we always try to focus on the employee.
+We have the experience of over 1.5 million users on the platform and we think it’s optimized to deliver for both big and small enterprises.

 With which level of user do you measure NPS score?

 Our customer base consists of everything from small businesses to huge multinational enterprises so we started using satismeter to measure our NPS only with our paying customers, not prospects or free trials.
 We also don’t currently send surveys to our end users but rather administrators, training or human resource managers, and small business owners.